awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 Amazon EC2 instances might experience unexpected terminations and restarts\.
 Typically, OpenSearch Service restarts the nodes for you\.
 However, it's possible for one or more nodes in an OpenSearch cluster to remain in a failed condition\.

 To check for this condition, open your domain dashboard on the OpenSearch Service console\.
-Choose the **Cluster health** tab and find the **Total nodes** metric\.
+Go to the **Cluster health** tab and find the **Total nodes** metric\.
 See if the reported number of nodes is fewer than the number that you configured for your cluster\.
 If the metric shows that one or more nodes is down for more than one day, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 You can also [set a CloudWatch alarm](cloudwatch-alarms.md) to notify you when this issue occurs\.

 **Note**
 The **Total nodes** metric is not accurate during changes to your cluster configuration and during routine maintenance for the service\.
 This behavior is expected\.
 The metric will report the correct number of cluster nodes soon\.
-To learn more, see [Making configuration changes in OpenSearch Service](managedomains-configuration-changes.md)\.
+To learn more, see [Making configuration changes in Amazon OpenSearch Service](managedomains-configuration-changes.md)\.

 To protect your clusters from unexpected node terminations and restarts, create at least one replica for each index in your OpenSearch Service domain\.